MHAC COVID-19 Response

 Mental Health & Addiction Advocacy Coalition

 The Mental Health & Addiction Advocacy Coalition (MHAC) is a statewide member organization that unifies diverse local voices to advocate with the goals of (1) increasing awareness of issues impacting people with mental illnesses and addiction disorders and (2) advancing policies that positively impact Ohioans affected by mental illnesses and addiction disorders.

 Help Ensure an Accurate 2020 Census Count

-It’s officially 2020, which means it’s time for Americans to come together to complete the 2020 Census!
 The Census counts every resident in the United States, regardless of citizenship, once a decade as mandated by the U.S. Constitution.
-The 2020 Census online portal will open March 12, and the official Census kick off will take place on April 1st.
+The 2020 Census online portal opened on March 12, and the official Census kick off will take place on April 1st.

 Several populations that MHAC member organizations work with are categorized as “Hard to Count” (HTC), including individuals living with mental illnesses and/or substance use disorders, seniors, children, and more.
 This means it is particularly important for our MHAC member agencies to work to include these individuals in the 2020 Census count.